Panic flushes through your arms.

 So how do we make sure we’re easy to find?

-Gartner predicts that the market is growing by a massive 16% year-on-year, so there’s an unsurprising glut of businesses either launching or converting to SaaS models.
+Allied Market Research reports that the market is seeing massive growth and forecasts that it will expand at a CAGR of almost 19% between 2020 and 2030.
+As a result, there’s an unsurprising glut of businesses either launching or converting to SaaS models.

 Such a boom spells great opportunity.

-But for many SaaS platforms, unclear and ineffective copy are letting the side down.
+But for many SaaS platforms, unclear and ineffective copy is letting the side down.

 So how can you stick a luminous hat on your company’s head?
 What do SaaS consumers expect to see from your copy and content, and how can you surprise and engage them?